crnk-project/crnk-example/README.md

 - UI polishing
 - Testing setup for frontend.
 - Refine the data model.
-- Security Setup
+- Security Setup.
-- Inline table editing for frontend
+- Inline table editing for frontend.
-- More complex table filtering
+- More complex table filtering.
-- More complex editor with more widgets and nested resources
+- More complex editor with more widgets and nested resources.
 - More complex logic within repositories, such as an approval flow.
+- More complex data loading patterns in `AppResourceResolve`.
 - ...

 Feedback and PRs very welcomed!